arifC/compass-doc-adv/docs/tasks.md

 ## Task 3 - Add API to Application

 **Description**
-Now we will also register an API for our application.
-Update our recently create application by adding an API to it.
-The specification and version of the API must be in line with the other applications which are already registered.
+Now we will also create an API for our application.
+The recently created application only has a document so far (Task 2).
+In this task you will add the API.
+The specification and version of this API must be in line with the other application (name: `existingApplication`) which is already in the system.
 The targetURL for our API will be the one you can find in the address bar of the playground.

 **Acceptance Criteria**
 Output shows: